-- (4) In all circumstances, including for leave taken to care for a covered servicemember, the employer is responsible for designating leave, paid or unpaid, as qualifying, and for giving notice of the designation to the employee as provided in section 31-51qq-26 of the Regulations of Connecticut State Agencies.
-In the case of leave that qualifies as both leave to care for a covered servicemember and leave to care for a family member with a serious health condition during the single twelve (12)-month period described in subsection (e) of this section, the employer shall designate such leave as leave to care for a covered servicemember in the first instance.
-Leave that qualifies as both leave to care for a covered servicemember and leave taken to care for a family member with a serious health condition during the single twelve (12)-month period described in subsection (e) of this section shall not be designated and counted as both leave to care for a covered servicemember and leave to care for a family member with a serious health condition.
-As is the case with leave taken for other qualifying reasons, employers may retroactively designate leave as leave to care for a covered servicemember pursuant to section 31-51qq-26 of the Regulations of Connecticut State Agencies. - (f) Spouses who are eligible for FMLA leave and are employed by the same covered employer may be limited to a combined total of twenty-six (26) workweeks of leave during any twelve (12)-month period if the leave is taken to care for a covered servicemember.
+(4) In all circumstances, including for leave taken to care for a covered servicemember, the employer is responsible for designating leave, paid or unpaid, as qualifying, and for giving notice of the designation to the employee as provided in section 31-51qq-26 of the Regulations of Connecticut State Agencies.
+In the case of leave that qualifies as both leave to care for a covered servicemember and leave to care for a family member with a serious health condition during the single twelve (12)-month period described in subsection (e) of this section, the employer shall designate such leave as leave to care for a covered servicemember and leave taken to care for a family member with a serious health condition during the single twelve (12)-month period beave to care for a covered servicemember and leave taken to care for a family member with a serious health condition during the single twelve (12)-month leave to care for a covered servicemember and leave taken to care for a family member with a serious health condition during the single twelve (12)-month period described in subsection (e) of this section shall not be designated and counted as both leave to care for a covered servicemember and leave taken for other qualifying reasons, employers may retroactively designate leave as leave to care for a covered servicemember.

+(f) Spouses who are eligible for FMLA leave and are employed by the same covered employer may be limited to a combined total of twenty-six (26) workweeks of leave during any twelve (12)-month period if the leave is taken to care for a covered servicemember.
 The limitation on the total weeks of leave applies to leave taken for the reason specified in subsection (e) of this section as long as the spouses are employed by the same employer.
 It would apply, for example, even though the spouses are employed at two (2) different worksites of an employer or by two (2) different operating divisions of the same company.
 On the other hand, if one (1) spouse is ineligible for FMLA leave, the other spouse would be entitled to a full twenty-six (26)-week entitlement.